tebelorg/RPA-Python/README.md

 TagUI is a leading open-source RPA software :robot: with tens of thousands of users.
 It was created in 2016-2017 when I left DBS Bank as a test automation engineer, for a one-year sabbatical to Eastern Europe.
 Most of its code base was written in Novi Sad Serbia.
 In 2018, I joined AI Singapore to continue development of TagUI.

 Over a few months in 2019, I took on a daddy role full-time, taking care of my newborn baby girl and wife :cowboy_hat_face:🤱.
 In between nannying, I used my time pockets to create this Python package built on TagUI.
-I hope `pip install rpa` would make life easier for Python users from all walks of life.
+I hope `pip install rpa` would make life easier for Python users from different walks of life.

 I had been maintaining the package (and a [forked version of TagUI](https://github.com/tebelorg/TagUI) optimised for it) in my personal time.
 But am delighted that [Marcelo Cecin](https://www.linkedin.com/in/marcelocecin/), [Luis Alejandro](https://www.linkedin.com/in/luis-alejandro/), [Jozsef Fulop](https://www.linkedin.com/in/jozseffulop86/), [Shyan Chua](https://www.linkedin.com/in/shyanchua/), [Laurence Liew](https://www.linkedin.com/in/laurenceliew/), [myself](https://www.linkedin.com/in/kensoh/), will be the new team maintaining this package.
 We're happy that tens of thousands of people use it.
 Enjoy! :snake: